AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

     import io.agora.rtc.video.VideoCanvas;
     ```

-2. Create the variables that you use to create and join a Video Calling channel.
+2. Create the variables that you use to create and join a video call channel.

    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after `AppCompatActivity {`: